 1. Renovate your Office to reduce your ecological footprint

 If you work from home, you already have a reduced ecological footprint.
-You can improve your ecological footprint this further if you are planning to renovate your home and home office.
+You can improve your ecological footprint this further if you plan to renovate your home and home office.

 It is always good to upgrade your building so that it works better for you.
-If you make it a more energy efficient home and home office, then you will have a comfortable living and working environment.
+If you make it a more energy-efficient home and home office, you will have a comfortable living and working environment.
 Your energy bills will be lower, and your working environment will be improved.

 2. Summer Cooling for a low ecological footprint